Key takeaways:

 How much do plumbers make?

 As far as trade work goes, the plumbing industry has plenty of opportunities for high earning potential.
-On average, plumbers earn $61,550 per year or an hourly rate of $22.64.
+On average, plumbers earn $61,550 per year or an average hourly rate of $22.64.

 Depending on the company you work for, plumbers may also enjoy other benefits such as: